lhotse-speech/lhotse/docs/getting-started.rst

 * ``TORCHAUDIO_USE_BACKEND_DISPATCHER`` - when set to 1 and torchaudio version is below 2.1, we'll enable the experimental ffmpeg backend of torchaudio.

+* ``AIS_ENDPOINT`` is read by AIStore client to determine AIStore endpoint URL.
+Required for AIStore dataloading.

 * ``RANK``, ``WORLD_SIZE``, ``WORKER``, and ``NUM_WORKERS`` are internally used to inform Lhotse Shar dataloading subprocesses.

 * ``READTHEDOCS`` is internally used for documentation builds.